 Impacts to hydrological functions of wetlands and their ability to provide habitat for terrestrial and aquatic species could occur during site characterization and construction of green hydrogen production facilities.
-Wetlands may need to be cleared and filled to establish initial site access for geotechnical surveys during site characterization.
-Wetlands may also need to be cleared and filled for the construction of staging and laydown areas, permanent site access routes, and other supporting infrastructure.

-Some facilities may be built on undisturbed land that may not have been previously developed and may have intact aquatic habitat such as wetlands.
+Wetlands may need to be cleared and filled for the construction of staging and laydown areas, permanent site access routes, and other supporting infrastructure.
+Some projects may be built on undisturbed land that may not have been previously developed and may have intact aquatic habitat such as wetlands.
 Impacts may occur from the fragmentation, degradation, or loss of habitat associated with ground disturbance from construction activities associated with facility development (grading and constructing for staging areas and building equipment, installing electrical power facilities and buildings, erecting fencing and road access gates, constructing or modifying roads).
 These activities could impact wetland ecosystems and amphibious species such as frogs, toads, newts, salamanders, and beavers.
 Land clearing, excavation, grading, and fill placement activities could alter existing habitats or habitat connectivity and may introduce invasive species.
 Green hydrogen facility development could result in erosion from stormwater runoff, fugitive dust from construction vehicles, increased human access, fossil fuel spills, soil compaction or removal, or sedimentation that may degrade or alter wetland habitats.